 6.1.3.3 Procedures

-Editor's note: This clause describes high-level procedures for the solution.

 This solution impacts existing procedures end to end by inclusion of the Mutual Exclusion Class Information in association of every S-NSSAI in the configured NSSAI when this is provided to the UE by the AMF in Registration Accept or in the UE Configuration Update.
-Other than this, there is no impact except behavioural (as described in clause 6.2.3) in the nodes which have to evaluate this information: e.g. the Mutual Exclusion Class information to e.g. generate the Allowed NSSAI from the Requested and ubscribed NSSAI in the network, of the UE that needs to evaluate this information in the onfigured NSSAI to form a Requested NSSAI with compatible slices only.
+The Default Configured NSSAI S-NSSAIs, shall also be associated to Mutual Exclusion Class Information.
+The Association can be done e.g. with a separate new information element providing the mapping of each S-NSSAI in the (Default)Configured NSSAI to a Mutual Exclusion Class.
+Other than this, there is no impact except behavioural (as described in clause 6.2.3) in the nodes which have to evaluate this information: e.g. the Mutual Exclusion Class information to e.g. generate the Allowed NSSAI from the Requested and Subscribed NSSAI in the network, of the UE that needs to evaluate this information in the Configured NSSAI or Default Configured NSSAI to form a Requested NSSAI with compatible slices only.

+If the UE does not indicate any NSSAI in registration request, the Default S-NSSAIs received in the Allowed NSSAI has no Mutual exclusion class information.
+The S-NSSAIs in the allowed NSSAI are by definition compatible with one another.

 Mutual Exclusion Class Information is also provided alongside subscriber information in the interaction between UDM and AMF, and between AMF and NSSF, for the determination of suitable allowed NSSAI which complies to Mutual exclusion constraints that are part of Subscriber data.